Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 A young single mother stands on an upstairs landing with a drowsy baby worn on her chest and her toddler in pyjamas tugging her free hand toward the bedroom

-One set of hands, two kids who both need them — this is the real picture.
+One set of hands, two kids who both need them.
+This is the real picture.

 You’ve got a baby on your hip, a toddler who has decided this is the moment to take every sock out of the drawer, and exactly one of you.
-Bedtime, solo, with more than one kid is less a routine and more a small nightly logistics operation — and nobody handed you the manual when the other adult left the building.
+Bedtime, solo, with more than one kid is less a routine and more a small nightly logistics operation, and nobody handed you the manual when the other adult left the building.

 So before anything practical: the reason this feels hard is because it is hard, not because you’re bad at it.
 Two kids needing different things at the same moment, with one set of hands, would defeat most people.
 The parents who make it look smooth aren’t calmer than you.
 They’ve just stumbled onto a few tricks, and you can have all of them in the next five minutes.